 Lorraine is famous worldwide for its quiche, macarons, Mirabelle plum and madeleine.
-It is home to more than 2,3 million inhabitants called Lorrains and Lorraines.
+It is home to more than 2,3 million inhabitants (Lorrains and Lorraines).
 For many years, the region was synonymous with coal, iron and steel industries and was in the 1960 the 3rd economical region in France.
 Today, Lorraine shows a different face, thanks to its two leading and attractive cities of Nancy and Metz.
 The picturesque landscape of the Lorraine region is also ideal for those seeking peace and quiet, at only 1.30 hours from Paris.

 A brief description of the Lorraine region

-The region is bordered by Champagne-Ardenne to the West and Alsace to the East.
-To the North, three European countries mark the border: Belgium, Luxembourg and Germany.
 To the South lies the region of Franche-Comté (now part of the new Bourgogne-Franche-Comté region).

 On the 1st January 2016, Lorraine, Alsace and Champagne-Ardennes merged into a new region called Grand-Est.